treasure-data/prestogres/README.md

 ## Development

-To install git HEAD, use following command to build:
+To install git HEAD, use following commands to build:

 ```sh
 # 1. clone prestogres repository: